That's Amore! (TV series)

 That's Amore! is a reality television show that aired on MTV in early 2008.
 It is a spin-off of MTV's A Shot at Love with Tila Tequila.
 The show stars Domenico Nesci, who had been a contestant on A Shot at Love.
 One of the other contestants from the previous show, Ashley McNeely, helps Nesci find his true love as his consigliere.
 During the run of the series, 15 American women compete for Domenico's heart in a series of challenges.
 The winner was Megan Mirilovich.

 Format

 Similar to A Shot at Love with Tila Tequila, episodes typically include challenges (either team or individual) with a date with Domenico as the prize.
 Nesci deliberates with Ashley his consigliere near the end of the episode and an elimination ceremony takes place.
 During elimination, Domenico calls forward the women that he chooses to remain in the mansion and presents them with an Italian flag while asking "Will you be my bambina?"

 Although Megan won, she and Domenico didn't stay together long, breaking up after only a month.
 It was report they just moved on with their lives.

-Personal life

-Domenico Nesci is 5-foot-7-inch tall.
-He was born in the northern Italian city Bergamo, but his parents were from Calabria.
-He lived in Australia before moving to USA.